csvan/loopback-sdk-android/README.md

 # LoopBack Java SDK

-The Android Java SDK provides simple API calls that enable your Android app to access a [LoopBack](http://docs.strongloop.com/loopback) server application.
+The Loopback Java SDK provides simple API calls that enable your Java (or compatible JVM language) application to access a [LoopBack](http://docs.strongloop.com/loopback) server instance.
 It enables you to interact with your models and data sources using a comfortable, first-class Java interface instead of using the clunky `AsyncHttpClient`, `JSONObject`, and similar interfaces.